aclevine/ISO-space/fleiss/README.md

 has assigned a label.
 The label is determined by whether that token is part of a tag extent.
 Otherwise the rater has assigned it the 'None' category.

 Computes Fleiss' Kappa for a single task, outputting the score.
-This will result in the highest agreement overall.
 It certainly does help most tokens are assigned 'None' across all raters (spatial objects are 'sparse').

 > python fleiss_main.py /path/to/Adjudication/47_N_27_E